Sheriff: Teen’s racist videos show SC needs hate crime law

 COLUMBIA, S.C.
-(AP) - A South Carolina sheriff says he couldn’t charge a teen who made racist videos shooting at a box he said represented black people until the 16-year-old threatened to shoot up his Catholic school.
+(AP) - A South Carolina sheriff said Thursday that the state needs a hate crime law after his deputies couldn’t initially charge a 16-year-old Catholic school student who made videos using racial slurs and shooting a box that he said represented black people.

-Richland County Sheriff Leon Lott said Thursday the case shows why South Carolina needs a hate crimes law.
-South Carolina is one of only four states in the country without a bias law.
+The teen was charged four days later with making student threats after a third video surfaced of him threatening to shoot people at Cardinal Newman school in Columbia, Richland County Sheriff Leon Lott said.

-Lott says his deputies were told by prosecutors no state crime was committed after Cardinal Newman school officials reported the videos, in which the student uses racial slurs.
+“It’s an absolute shame this state does not have a law against hate crimes,” Lott said.
+“Our legislators have got to take some action.
+Look at the turmoil these videos have created in the community.”

 Sign up for Daily Newsletters